owzim/pw-inputfield-ace-extended/README.md

 * make `advancedOptions` use the the Inputfield itself, INCEPTION!

 **0.4.x** move advanced options into one dimensional hash, rather that in sub objects like `editor`, `session` etc.
-**0.3.x** add possiblity to apply advanced options via json string in a separate field setting **0.2.x** add possibility to clear localStorage, add cookie fallback **0.1.0** initial version
+**0.3.x** add possibility to apply advanced options via json string in a separate field setting **0.2.x** add possibility to clear localStorage, add cookie fallback **0.1.0** initial version